skeeto/skeeto.github.com/_posts/2016-12-11-Faster-Elfeed-Search-Through-JIT-Bytecode-Compilation.markdown

                      (memq 'F entry))))
 ~~~

+Due to its short-circuiting behavior, `or` is a special form, so this
+function is just special forms and `memq` in its opcode form.
+It's as
+fast as Elisp can get.

 Having s-expressions is a real strength for lisp, since the
 alternative (in, say, JavaScript) would be to assemble the function by
 concatenating code strings.
 By contrast, this looks a lot like a